Traditional Slovenian food & drink

 After frying the spices, beef chunks are added and braised in tomato sauce and red wine.
 The longer it simmers, the richer and thicker it gets—some say it's even better the next day.

-Kranjska Klobasa (Carniolan Sausage)
+Kranjska Klobasa (Carniolan sausage)

 Kranjska Klobasa is a cherished Slovenian sausage with EU protection, named after the historic region of Kranjska or Carniola.